Increase water intake

 - Use thin fly sheets and masks

-- Apply a fly repellent spray – always follow the manufacturers’ instructions and do not use on inflamed or broken skin
+- Apply a fly repellent spray – always follow the manufacturers’ instructions and don’t use on inflamed or broken skin

-- Remove droppings frequently from the paddock and stable
+- Remove droppings frequently from the paddock and housing

-- Position the muck heap away from where the horse is kept where possible.
+- Where possible, position the muck heap away from where the horse is kept.

 Sun protection